golemfactory/concent/docs/source/stateless-bankster-blueprint.md

             - `payment_ts`: `payment_ts` value from the transaction
             - `amount_paid`: the amount to be paid
             - `amount_pending`: full amount claimed minus the amount paid
-5. **Response**: Bankster returns the created `ClaimPaymentInfo` objects.
+5. **Result**: Bankster returns the created `ClaimPaymentInfo` objects.

-#### `POST bankster/settle-overdue-acceptances/` endpoint
-- **Input format**: JSON
-- **Output format**: JSON
+#### `settle overdue acceptances` operation

-The purpose of this endpoint is to calculate the total amount that the requestor owes provider for completed computations and transfer that amount from requestor's deposit.
+The purpose of this operation is to calculate the total amount that the requestor owes provider for completed computations and transfer that amount from requestor's deposit.
 Concent Core is responsible for validating provider's claims and Bankster only calculates and executes the payment.

 The provider proves to Concent that the computations were performed and accepted and Concent Core asks Bankster to compare the total value with the amount actually paid by the requestor, either directly or from deposit.